ezYakaEagle442/azure-tanzu-application-platform/README.md

 Add SUBSCRIPTION_ID, TENANT_ID, SPN_APP_ID and SPN_PWD as secrets to your GH repo Settings / Security / Secrets and variables / Actions / Actions secrets / Repository secrets

-Finally Create a GH [PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) "PKG_PAT" that can be use to , [publish packages](./.github/workflows/maven-build.yml#L176) and [delete packages](./.github/workflows/delete-all-artifacts.yml)
+Finally Create a GH [PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) "GH_PAT" that can be use to , [publish packages](./.github/workflows/maven-build.yml#L176) and [delete packages](./.github/workflows/delete-all-artifacts.yml)

 <span style="color:red">**Your GitHub [personal access token](https://github.com/settings/tokens?type=beta) needs to have the workflow scope selected.
 You need at least delete:packages and read:packages scopes to delete a package.
 You need contents: read and packages: write permissions to publish and download artifacts**</span>